-Then I remember: The necessity of constant review — attentiveness.
+If you visit Centertao.org often, you’ll soon notice I sound like a broken record at times.
+Sometimes I even feel a bit guilty that I repeatedly make the same essential points.
+Then I remember the necessity of constant watchful review.
 This is akin to attempting to maintain balance under wobbly physical circumstances.
 Surely, psycho-emotional circumstances are no less demanding, balance-wise.
 Whew!
-My guilt subsides as I remember the secret of animate balance.
+My guilt subsides as I remember the secret of animate balance…

 The Secret of Animate Balance

-A recent NPR interview, Therapy Helps Troubled Teens Rethink Crime, speaks to this, and the following quote sums it up:
+A recent NPR interview, Therapy Helps Troubled Teens Rethink Crime, speaks to the failure to remember.
+This excerpt sums it up:

 Most serious violent events are almost Seinfeldian in their origin — someone saying something stupid to someone else, and that escalating and basically turning into a tragedy because someone had a handgun in their waistband at the time.
 “The solution to the problem”, Ludwig, Pollack and their colleagues surmised,” might lie in getting kids to slow down and think about their actions”.

 Ludwig says the course was based on a kind of training called Cognitive Behavior Therapy — a mainstay in modern psychotherapy.
 The technique aims to get people to think about the way they think, and to recognize unconscious patterns of thought that produce unhappy life outcomes.